 To optimize electric power consumption, analyze the operational profile and extend the range of the electric tug, Navtek designed the Smart Tug Energy Management System (STEMS).
 The STEMS software monitors ZEETUG®’s performance via an onboard data acquisition system.
 It tracks tug speed, motor speed, power consumption, battery-motor temperature, and battery state of charge, providing feedback and suggested actions to the captain.

 Remote monitoring and diagnostics allow technicians and engineers to resolve any issues in real-time.
 Within hours, we are able to perform updates across our entire client fleet.

 A full charge for the tug can be accomplished in one hour by a quick-charging station.
 The time it takes to charge a ZEETUG® varies based on the charger used, like other electrical devices.
 We adjust the technical characteristics of ZEETUG® according to the existing operating profile and needs/requirements of our clients.
-The QCS (quick charge station) is also designed and built by Navtek.
+The QCS (quick charge station) was also designed and built by NAVTEK.